 Down the line, you’ll need to set a funding goal.
 But well before you start crunching those numbers, you should be writing out your personal expectations for your campaign.
 If, for example, you were to break even by the end of your campaign, some people might not see that as a success.
 However, if you’re looking at your campaign in terms of growing a lifetime audience, the campaign could be extraordinarily successful in your eyes if you’ve built a large, engaged community by the end of it.

-So what is it that you want to accomplish?
+So, what do you want to accomplish?
 Aside from hitting your funding goal, how will you measure success?
-You may find it helpful to create a separate Kickstarter checklist for those personal campaign goals and expectations, and then check your progress as you go.
+You may find it helpful to create a separate crowdfunding checklist for those personal campaign goals and expectations, and then check your progress as you go.

 Who will handle social media and marketing, create campaign assets, and write all of the copy on your campaign page?
 Will you be hiring a professional agency?
 Will you do it yourself?